NuralySol/Quick_Care_MD_proposal/README.md

 ## MVP Stretch Goals

+- The first stretch goal should be FDA Open API for disease and treatment matching (No need for route since it is an open and should be callable from front-end)
+- Api implementation of the diseases Mayo Clinic and / or National Institute of Health (free API)
 - As a Hospital / Admin, I want to see a list of discharged patients.
 - As a doctor, I want to have access to the list of discharged patients for record keeping.
 - As a Hospital / Admin, I want to be able to hire nurses assigned to a doctor to delegate tasks.
 - As a Hospital / Admin I want to be able to evaluate the performance of my doctors.
 - As an Admin I want the ability to inform the doctors of their login info securely and via email that they will have to provide during their hiriing process.
-- Api implementation of the diseases Mayo Clinic and / or National Institute of Health (free API)

 ## Team expectations and roles